|Training course on personal home automation - Chapter 8|

 The devices compatible with this standard are still relatively few and, above all, many may already have sensors, actuators and home automation devices NO compatible HomeKit - especially if economic - but fully functional and adequate for their specific purpose, at least if driven by them appns.

-The answer is HOMEBRIDGE.
-This brilliant prodeveloper's cast Nick Farina allows you to create a HUB HomeKit compatible staff who, opportunameconfigured (via the many additional plugins available), allows us to harmonize very large part of prohome automation products available on the market NO natively compatible with HomeKit.
+The answer is Homebridge.
+This prodeveloper's cast Nick Farina allows you to create a HUB HomeKit compatible staff who, opportunameconfigured (via the many additional plugins available), allows us to integrate most of the prohome automation products available on the market NO natively compatible with HomeKit.

-Outcome: I have an iPhone / iPad /Mac, I give myself a Homebridge, I configure it and so control (and above all I automate) ALL MY HOME AUTOMATION through a single, very simple app"House" of Appthe iOS.
-Splendido.
+Outcome: I have an iPhone / iPad /Mac, I give myself a Homebridge, I configure it and so control (and above all I automate) all my personal home automation through a single, very simple app"House" of Appthe iOS.

 |Nb.
 In reality we have so far said that i personal HUBthey are central automation, or where the logic of management and automation (as well as control) resides: this is why in reality refer to HOMEBRIDGE How personale HUB is improprio.
 Homebridge it is in fact more a BRIDGE/Gateway that a central automation: logic, automation, remote control live inside theapp "Home" present on each AppiPhones and iPads.
 HOMEBRIDGE it allows to convey to the latter components not natively supported by "Casa" as not certified HomeKit.
 It does much more, actually: it allows, through some additional elements, to domotize non-domotic components and make them indirectly compatible with HomeKit.|